Updated: 6 days ago

 Add the pumpkin seeds, sunflower seeds, coconut sugar, flaxseed meal, salt and cinnamon.
 Pulse just until everything is mixed well.
 Don't over-process!
 You want to have plenty of nut pieces remaining, and most of the seeds should be intact.

-Cool completely before breaking apart into pieces.
+Allow granola to cool completely on the baking sheet before breaking apart into pieces.
 (The granola will be soft when you remove it from the oven, but will crisp up as it cools.)

 Store in an airtight container in the fridge.
 If you’re the only one eating it, you could consider freezing half as it makes a lot.